 Evidence suggests that outdoor environments can limit transmission, as well as more easily allowing for appropriate physical distancing between children, and staff should consider how they can safely maximise the use of their outdoor space.

-Staff should take the necessary precautions to protect children from the elements and this should include suitable clothing, head coverings and sunscreen.
+Staff should liaise with parents to take the necessary precautions to protect children from the elements and this should include suitable clothing for the weather, head coverings and sunscreen when appropriate.
 Advice on sun safety is available from the NHS.

 Using outdoor spaces extensively during sessions may allow for more children to access the service, provided this is in line with staffing ratios and Care Inspectorate registration capabilities.
 Staff should therefore consider how they can safely maximise the use of outdoor spaces.
 Staff should plan for children to enjoy active energetic play across each session and this may include making use of other outdoor areas near to the service.
 Within any public spaces staff should be aware at all times of the need to keep children distanced from any other children who are not part of the setting, or other adults who may be in the vicinity.